Exploring Waking the Tiger by Peter A. Levine – An Interactive Journey into Healing and Self-Discovery

 To join contact: tamara@liberationinstitute.org

-Come and join other 70-year and older women to celebrate and grapple with the joys and struggles of becoming an elder woman in this time and place.
-We will begin by reading together and discussing chapter by chapter Ashton Applewhite’s book This Chair Rocks: A Manifesto Against Ageism to get to know each other and move into the conversations.
-The intention, however, is for the group to be a process group, meaning that it is specifically designed to provide a safe container in which members can share their experiences with one another; receive support from each other; learn, grieve, celebrate, and grow together; all while focusing on the challenges and opportunities that aging is creating for each member and for their families and loved ones.
-My training is in parts work and Jungian psychology, so I am available to support participants with dream analysis, with calling in and dancing with various archetypes for women in later life, and with working with different parts of the self, insofar as these things may be helpful or relevant.
+Come and join other 65-year and older women to celebrate and grapple with the joys and struggles of becoming an older woman in this time and place.
+The group will read books on aging and ageism and discuss how these themes intersect with the day-to-day experiences of group members.
+My training is in parts work and Jungian psychology, so I am available to support participants with dream analysis, with calling in and dancing with various archetypes for women in later life, and in working with different parts of the self, insofar as those things may be helpful or relevant.

 To ask questions or reserve your spot, email Tamara at tamara@liberationinstitute.org